mdsufz/StandEnA/README.md

 # Concatenate files while printing filenames to first column
 awk '{print FILENAME "\t" $0}' /path/to/prokka_out/*/*.tsv > prokka_all.tsv
 ```
-Note that /path/to/prokka_out/*/*.tsv is 02_annotation/short/prokka_out/*/*.tsv if the code has been run on local machine.
+Note that "/path/to/prokka_out/ * / * .tsv" is "02_annotation/short/prokka_out/ * / * .tsv" if the code has been run on local machine.

 Optional but recommended step: Formating genome names from results.
 ```bash